 Rites of Passage

 Some say that the story of your life – up until the moment you decide to participate in a meaningful rite of passage experience – is the story of the masks you have worn to survive.
-At Pacific Quest, adolescents have a unique opportunity to push the “pause button” and examine the masks they have worn, exploring which have worked and which may no longer serve them.
+At Pacific Quest, young adults have a unique opportunity to push the “pause button” and examine the masks they have worn, exploring which have worked and which may no longer serve them.

 Learning to adjust and thrive in new situations is part of life.
 As infants, we cry and we get food or comfort; as toddlers, we cry to get out of something we don’t want to do; as adolescents, we lie to go along with the crowd so that we’ll have more friends.
 Each of these behaviors serve us in a specific way.
 Yet, no matter how effective these behaviors may have been, at some point we find that the masks we’ve worn no longer fit, and no matter what we do we can’t make them fit again.